greg-raven/Impeachment-Chronicles/_posts/2024-09-04-mccains-son-voting-for-harris.md

 - Jimmy McCain
 ---

-NEW: John McCain’s son, Jimmy, says he is so disgusted that Trump would turn Arlington into a "campaign backdrop" that he is voting for Kamala.
+NEW: John McCain's son, Jimmy, says he is so disgusted that Trump would turn Arlington into a "campaign backdrop" that he is voting for Kamala.

 Ironically, in 1999, John McCain himself used Arlington National Cemetery as a "campaign backdrop."